Boots to cut Advantage points earned on spending – here's what's happening

 You'll soon get one point less for every £1 spent at Boots

 The Advantage Card loyalty scheme currently rewards shoppers with four points for every £1 spent in Boots.
 However, from early May, this will change to three points per £1 spent.
-We asked Boots when exactly in May the changes will come into force, but it would only say "early May" for now.
+We asked Boots when exactly in May the changes will come into force, but it hasn't yet shared a specific date.

 If you have a higher-priced purchase planned for later in the year, it could be worth buying before May to get the extra points – though don't use this as an excuse to overspend.